nens/threedi-docs/source/e_klondike_workflow.rst

 .. note::
     Please note that, so far, your schematisation only contains the minimum required information to be uploaded to the management screens.
-    Now that your sqlite has been imported to your modeller interface, your schematisation can be extender.
+    Now that your sqlite has been imported to your modeller interface, your schematisation can be extended.
 This, however, falls outside the scope of this tutorial.